Resources and energy to Indonesia

-Indonesia continues to be an important player in the global mining scene with significant levels of coal, copper, gold, tin and nickel.
+Indonesia is one of the world’s largest exporters of thermal coal, and a significant producer of copper, gold, nickel, tin and bauxite.
+It is the location of the largest gold mine, second largest copper mine, and two of the five largest coal mines in the world, measured by annual production.
 Global mining companies continue to rank Indonesia highly in terms of coal and mineral prospects, although regulatory challenges remain.
 The modest uptick in global commodity prices over the last two years has improved the outlook of the sector.
 Indonesia’s commitment to substantially is increasing its level of infrastructure investment and should also reduce costs over time in getting commodities to market.

 Indonesia is one of the world’s major producers and exporters of oil and gas products such as crude oil and LNG.
 Indonesia is currently focusing on building its energy security, spreading resources income across the regions and improving its taxation and regulatory framework to encourage investment in the sector.

 With over 17,000 islands spread across the archipelago, securing resources and energy infrastructure to sustain economic growth is a challenge for the government.
 Spreading the balance of development outside Java and Sumatera is a priority for the government to reduce regional inequality.